papampi/braiins-os/README.md

 It is possible to clean all project with two options.
 Simple execution of *clean* command use LEDE *make clean* to clean the whole build system.
 It does not guarantee that all files will be in its initial state.
 The second option use git command to clean all repositories and after that run initialization phase again.
-This option removes all untracked files and must be called with cautious!
+This option removes all untracked files and must be called with caution!

 ```commandline
 # clean repositories with LEDE make clean